Teresa Brewer: Career

+1933–1948: Early singing and first appearances

 Her singing career began almost as soon as she was able to walk and talk.
 When Brewer was two years old, her mother entered her in The Uncle August Kiddie Show on Toledo's WSPD and she was a hit with audiences.
-At the age of seven, Brewer entered The Major Bowles Amateur Hour and was soon touring around the country with them.
+At the age of seven, Brewer entered The Major Bowes Amateur Hour and was soon touring around the country with them.
 When she was 12, her mother pulled her from the road to finish school.

 As she progressed through high school she was able to skip a grade.
 She would have graduated from grade 12 in 1948 at age 17, a year early.
 Around January 1948 she won a contest in Toledo that led her to the Stairway To The Stars contest show in New York.
 There she was a winner and the prize was a week's performance at the Latin Quarter club.
 It was there that she met her first husband, Bill Monahan.
 Accompanied by her aunt Mary, she decided to stay in New York and do more performing.
 Being the legal age of 16 she was able to leave school, which she had disliked, and she did not receive a graduation diploma.